-- 1. Include written standards for providing ESG assistance (may include as attachment) - The ESG Written Standards for Assistance are presented in the Appendix and provide a guide to how the City will implement the homelessness prevention and rapid re-housing services aspects of the ESG grant as well as outline the standards used in local emergency shelter and street outreach supported efforts.
+1. Include written standards for providing ESG assistance (may include as attachment)

+The ESG Written Standards for Assistance are presented in the Appendix and provide a guide to how the City will implement the homelessness prevention and rapid re-housing services aspects of the ESG grant as well as outline the standards used in local emergency shelter and street outreach supported efforts.
 These Standards are reviewed as an RFPs for ESG funding are developed to reflect prioritized standards as of the issuance of the RFP.
 This will assure that Minneapolis can implement ESG programming to effective national and local best practices.
-Changes to the standards outlined in any resultant RFP will not be considered a substantial change to the Consolidated Plan. - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Since 2013, Minneapolis and Hennepin County, through the Offic to End Homelessness, have been developing and implementing a system of coordinated access and referral to cover all homeless serving agencies ("Coordinated Entry").
-This system will take a population specific approach, with different access points and assessments for unique populations.
-Families seeking shelter will access through a central access point, be assessed for diversion or shelter, and assigned shelter when appropriate.
-Single adults and youth will take on more of a no wrong door approach, with standardization taking place in the assessment and referral process.
-Each agency will enter all client data, including VI-SPDAT assessment into HMIS.
-All housing vacancies will then be filled by a centralized housing coordinator who will assess all clients in shelter for the most appropriate match with each particular vacant unit.
-Particular attention will be given to domestic violence providers and veterans, where specific arrangements will be made to accommodate special needs and unique funding streams.
+Changes to the standards outlined in any resultant RFP will not be considered a substantial change to the Consolidated Plan.

+2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

+Since 2013, Minneapolis and Hennepin County, through the Offic to End Homelessness, have been developing and implementing a system of coordinated access and referral to cover all homeless serving agencies.
+This Coordinated Entry System (CES) is now live for both shelter seeking adults and families.
+The system takes a population specific approach, with different access points and assessments for unique populations.
+Families and individuals seeking shelter access through a central access point, they are assessed for diversion or shelter, and assigned shelter when appropriate.
+Single adults and youth take on more of a no wrong door approach, with standardization taking place in the assessment and referral process.
+Each agency enters all client data, including VI-SPDAT assessment into HMIS.
+All housing vacancies are filled by a centralized housing coordinator assess all clients in shelter for the most appropriate match with each particular vacant unit.
+Particular attention is given to domestic violence providers and veterans, where specific arrangements can be made to accommodate special needs and unique funding streams.